A balanced k-means algorithm for weighted point sets: Introduction

 \section{Introduction}

+The well-known {\bf $k$-means algorithm} (or Lloyd's algorithm) \cite{m-67,l-06} is one of the most influential and popular clustering methods.
+Its use reaches into many fields of analyzing data for rational decision-making, with an abundance of applications in operations research ranging from facility location to risk prediction.

-Unrestricted multiclass clustering is a central concept in data analysis.
-One of the most influential and widely-used clustering method is the {\bf $k$-means algorithm} (or Lloyd's algorithm) \cite{m-67,l-06}.
-Given a set of $n$ points and $k$ different initial sites in $\mathbb{R}^d$, it iteratively performs two steps (ignoring some technical details): First, every point is assigned to a closest site.
+Given a set of $n$ points and $k$ different initial sites in $\mathbb{R}^d$, it iteratively performs two steps (ignoring some technical details), see Algorithm \ref{algo:bklsa}: First, every point is assigned to a closest site.
 This partitions the points into $k$ clusters, one for each site.
 Second, the sites are updated to be the arithmetic means of the clusters.
 These two-step iterations are performed until the sites do not change anymore.
 The algorithm exhibits many favorable properties, and is well-accepted for its simplicity and fast convergence in practice.
 Also, it is still subject to quite extensive theoretical analysis motivated by the discrepancy between its excellent behaviour in practice and its known worst-case behaviour; see \cite{amr-11,vattani-11}.

+The need to respect given lower bounds on the cluster sizes has been observed in many applications, particularly for guaranteeing that no empty clusters are created \cite{bbd-00,dbb-08,mf-14}.
+The desire to create clusters of prescribed sizes also arises when data segmentation is applied to arrive at more homogenous clusters for further statistical analysis.
+See \cite{bdw-09} for an introduction into general constrained clustering and more applications and \cite{hr-12,hrc-13} for some background on clustering with respect to prescribed cluster sizes.

 In the present paper, we present a generalization by introducing {\bf weight-balanced $k$-means}.
 Within this framework, we are able to deal with weighted point sets and prescribed upper and lower bounds for the cluster sizes.